imsc-rosetta/imsc-rosetta-specification/documents/styles.md

 fontSize must be set as a percentage (of the size specified in _r_default), e.g. "100%".

-*note: this will set the actual size of text on the screen, and is not necessarily related to the fontSize used to set the line quantisation in _r_region*
+*note: this will set the actual size of text on the screen, and is not necessarily related to the fontSize used to set the line quantisation in _r_quantisationregion*

 Since lineHeight can be a problematic variable, it MUST be set every time fontSize is set.
 It is probably best to set it to "125%".